-Kashira Dowridge is a Detroit-based filmmaker and photographer whose interdisciplinary practice centers on storytelling that bridges personal and collective experiences within BIPOC communities.
-Her work delves into themes of healing, identity, and resilience, using experimental narratives and documentary approaches to create deeply resonant visual stories.
-Inspired by her background in fashion and self-taught filmmaking, Kashira brings a unique perspective to her projects, blending vibrant color theory, layered visuals, and deeply rooted cultural narratives.
+Kashira Dowridge is a Detroit-based director and photographer whose work explores the intersection of personal and collective identity within BIPOC communities.
+Through an interdisciplinary approach combining experimental narratives and documentary filmmaking, her projects delve into themes of healing, identity, and resilience.
+Kashira’s unique perspective is shaped by her background in fashion and self-taught filmmaking, blending vibrant color theory, layered visuals, and cultural narratives to create powerful, emotionally resonant stories.

 Contact: Info@Kashiradowridge.com